 When motor vehicles are driving at speed, assault and reckless driving incidents happen in a few seconds.
 These incidents are difficult to comprehend in normal speed video, especially video from tiny inexpensive consumer level action cameras, and are therefore often trivialized.

-Just like slow motion analysis in football, hockey, basketball, golf, car racing, or any event that happens at speed, it's necessary to deconstruct, analyze, and slow down the event to truly see what happened.
-In professional, college, and high school basketball they know that it takes 0.6 seconds, six tenths of a second, to catch and shoot a basketball.
-Without "super" slow motion video we would never have been able to perceive and comprehend the event with that sophistication of time granularity.
-Professional sports use large and incredibly expensive cameras to achieve the "super" slow motion that sports fans have come to expect.
+"Super" slow motion analysis is now standard practice in football, hockey, basketball, golf, car racing, or any event that happens at speed.
+It's required to deconstruct, analyze, and slow down the event to truly comprehend what occurred.
+For example, in basketball they know that it takes 0.6 seconds, six tenths of a second, to catch and shoot a basketball.
+Without "super" slow motion video we would never have been able to perceive and comprehend that level of time granularity.

-For the Glendale Incident video we developed a time slicing technique because even after creating slow motion video from the tiny inexpensive consumer level action camera, the incident was still too fast to properly perceive, comprehend and analyze the incident.
+For the cyclist video evidence in our Glendale Incident Precendent we developed a time slicing technique because slow motion video from the tiny inexpensive consumer level action camera was still too fast to accurately perceive, comprehend and analyze the incident.

-Many times the video also needs to be enhanced similar to CSI type TV shows.
-We enhance color, lighting, and contrast, among other techniques, without modifying the original video, to give the best possible view into the incident possible
+Often, cyclists' video evidence requires further enhancements, similar to CSI type TV shows.
+We enhance color, lighting, and contrast, among other techniques, without modifying the original video.

-The original Glendale GoPro video image is one the left and the enhanced version is on the right.
+The original Glendale GoPro video image is on the left, the enhanced version is on the right.